DivyrajPatidar/Matrimonial-site/README.md

 # 💍 Sri Vasavi Matrimony Bot — LangGraph Edition

-A Python + LangGraph rebuild of the n8n matrimonial chatbot for **Sri Vasavi Matrimony Charitable Trust by KVRSA Raju**.
+A Python + LangGraph matrimonial chatbot for **Sri Vasavi Matrimony Charitable Trust by KVRSA Raju**.
 Runs as a clean chat interface (no WhatsApp dependency) backed by Airtable.

 ---